 1. Choose A Few Dips

 I tend to put out 2-3 options for dips.
 Having a few options means there’s something for everyone and a few different flavors to enjoy.
 Plus, it just looks so darn pretty on the plate or platter!
-I like doing hummus (homemade or one of the yummy options at Sprouts) that goes well with both veggies and crackers, a ranch or veggie dip that’s always a hit with kids, and a third option.
+I like doing hummus (homemade like Cilantro hummus or Roasted Carrot Hummus) or a yummy store-bought option) that goes well with both veggies and crackers, a ranch or veggie dip that’s always a hit with kids, and a third option.
 Sometimes that might be a sweet fruit dip.
 Other times, it’s something more special, like pineapple guacamole or this Sun-Dried Tomato Avocado Dip.

 It’s a fun twist on my classic guacamole, made with creamy avocado, a mix of lemon and lime juice for brightness, sun-dried tomatoes for depth, color, and a little tang, and some fresh cilantro to tie everything together.
 It’s AWESOME.
 I serve it with a few kinds of veggies and crackers.
 It’s amazing with homemade flatbread crackers (see below), but I also love it with things like Glutino crackers or their giant gluten free pretzels.

 The next layer is a mix of colorful fruits and veggies.
 The bright colors draw us right in, and look like art on a plate!
 Some of my favorites are things like sweet bell peppers, baby carrots, snap peas, heirloom baby tomatoes, and cucumbers.
 I also toss in a few sweet options–red and green grapes, sliced apples, and oranges or clementines.